 An undertaking is deemed to have control over another undertaking if it has the potential to exercise decisive influence on the latter's activities.
 Such influence can be based on: (i) a controlling shareholding; (ii) ownership or ownership rights over the assets (parts of assets) of an undertaking; (iii) rights deriving from contracts or securities; and (iv) receivables, guarantees over receivables, or on the basis of business practice determined by the controlling undertaking.
-In the opinions issued on 1 September 2006 (no. 126/06) and 4 November 2008 (no. 1/0-06-418/08), as well as in its Annual Reports, the Commission clarified that asset deals can equally (as share deals) constitute a concentration (if the acquirer through the asset-purchase acquires decisive influence over the acquired business).
-Privatisations that are administered by the Serbian Privatisation Agency can be subject to the Competition Act provided that they meet the turnover thresholds.
+In the opinions issued on 1 September 2006 (no. 126/06) and 4 November 2008 (no. 1/0-06-418/08), as well as in its Annual Reports, the Commission clarified that asset deals can equally (as share deals) constitute a concentration (if the acquirer acquires decisive influence over the acquired business through the asset-purchase).
+Privatisations administered by the Serbian Privatisation Agency can be subject to the Competition Act if they meet the turnover thresholds.

 The Bankruptcy Act further provides that acquisitions of control via bankruptcy proceedings as well as bankruptcy restructurings may not be performed contrary to the Competition Act.
-Thus, such acquisitions of control and restructuring plans are subject to control by the Commission.
-Should it find that an intended restructuring shall give rise to change of control and is subject to prescribed thresholds, the Commission will instruct the parties to file a merger notification.
+Thus, the Commission can review such acquisitions of control and restructuring plans.
+Should it find that an intended restructuring gives rise to change of control and meets the prescribed thresholds, the Commission will instruct the parties to file a merger notification.